centrica-engineering/nucleus-docs/docs/community/README.md

 ## What to expect?

-Our Nucleus team is ultimately responsible for curating and growing the design system.
-That means that like you, we have a roadmap and priorities to meet.
-Luckily, one of these priorities is to be there for you.
+The Nucleus team is responsible for curating and growing the design system.
+That means, just like you, we have a roadmap and priorities to meet.
+Luckily, one of these priorities is to be there to support you as you integrate Nucleus components into your roadmap.

-We assume you to be busy most of the time.
-The better the resources we provide, the more you can focus on creating great customer solutions and business outcomes.
-But exactly because of this, you'll be at the frontlines finding out what works and what doesn't.
+The growth, and adoption of the Nucleus design system involves a steep learning curve for everyone.
+To help on this journey, we want to ensure we provide you with helpful and relevant resources.
+But it'll ultimately be you designing and developing your journeys with Nucleus components.

 This is why we need your input.